AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-settings.md

 ## Adobe Campaign SFTP Settings

-As the title implies, this section only needs to be defined if you plan on using the Adobe Campaign SFTP instance.
+These settings need to be defined if you plan on using the Adobe Campaign SFTP instance.
 One reason to use the SFTP instance is if you ever want to output logs from the connector.
 This will be helpful if you experience issues when the integration is running and you need to debug why the output does not meet your  expectations.
 The other reason to setup the SFTP server would be if you plan on running the Opt in/out workflow and there is a flow of data from Adobe Campaign to Dynamics 365 (either "Unidirectional Adobe Campaign to Dynamics 365" or "Bidirectional").

 ![](assets/d365-to-acs-ui-page-workflows-settings-sftp.png)